Welcome to today's edition of the Rush 24-7 podcast.

 Well, a little snafu here.

-So uh safe to say here, I'm being kicked off my own show.
+So safe to say here, I'm kicked off my own show tomorrow because we've already got the guest host.

-So what is Stein um gonna do this from his bunker in New Hampshire, Australia?
+So, what, is Stein going to do this from his bunker in New Hampshire, Australia?

 So there aren't any hotels that we would have to eat by canceling.

-I'm trying to talk my way back into doing the program tomorrow, folks, and you can't hear it.
+I'm trying to talk my way back into doing the program tomorrow, folks, so you can't hear it.

 The staff is steadfastly opposed to it.

-Uh plans have already been made for guest host tomorrow.
+Plans have already been made for a guest host tomorrow.

-So what I what I was gonna tell you is we'll just do open line Friday on Tuesday here.
+So what I was going to tell you is we'll just do Open Line Friday on Tuesday here.

-Yeah, except that you've already made plans with Stein probably was gonna go to Australia or something, and now he's not gonna go to Australia because he's gonna be in the bunker in New Hampshire.
+Yeah, except that you've already made plans with Stein probably was going to go to Australia or something, and now he's not going to go to Australia because he's going to be in the bunker in New Hampshire.

 Oh, he's doing some shows next week, too.